-If you're planning a long distance move and have to get your cat or dog to your new home, then you'll need to do some extra work to figure out how best to move them, including ensuring their safe arrival while on the road.
-This article is based on my own personal experience of moving cats from Canada to the US and the US to Canada as well as driving two large dogs from the Yucatan in Mexico to Canada.
+If you're planning a long distance move cross country and have to get your cat or dog to your new home, then you'll need to do some extra work to figure out how best to move them.
+Learn how to plan to keep your pet comfortable and ensure a safe arrival.

 Decide How Best to Move Them